wesnowm/aaronhardingj/README.md

 # Javascript Continuous Key Press Handler

 A jQuery based Javascript class that handles all key presses.
-Offers a continuous key press event on multiple keys at a customised refresh rate.
+Offers a continuous key press event on multiple keys at a custom refresh rate.
 Allows the setting of a different callback function for when the key is pressed and to when it has been released.

 ## Defaults